 Rather than overhaul your home before school starts (was that even a goal?) organize fall one system at a time.
-Consider the one that bothers you most — kids’ lunches, entry way coming and going, school papers — and tackle that one first.
+Consider the one that bothers you most such as kids’ lunches, entry way coming and going, school papers, and tackle that one first.
 For example, school papers can be contained in folders, magazine holders, trays, clipboards, etc.

 Use the system that works best for you.
 I’ve used all of them and found a fit combining three: kids put to-do homework in a folder, graded homework in a tray and long-term project information in their clipboard.
 This may seem complex, but for whatever reason it works!

 You might also want to consider redecorating your child’s bedroom.
 Children grow up incredibly quickly, and so giving them some freedom when it comes to decorating their bedroom can encourage them to play a more active role in keeping things tidy.
 It can be a pretty big job, but there is almost always a target coupon or code floating around to help with costs a little.
 You can shop online together at a store that has everything, like Target, and pick storage solutions, whiteboards, even a desk for some serious studying.

 Why not order some fun wall decals?
 Wall stickers are fantastic for decorating and come in quirky animal prints and even number and letter designs.
 Moreover, if your child is learning about these things at school, seeing them on their bedroom walls can make the learning process more enjoyable.

 Find your focus